MagLev/maglev.github.com/docs/download.markdown

 version.
 Why?
 The install/upgrade script creates a new copy of the MagLev data repository including persistent kernel code.
 The scripts make one level of backup, but we won't be providing migration scripts quite yet.

-# Install with Ruby Version Manager

-[RVM](http://rvm.beginrescueend.com) is useful if you want to compare behavior of various Ruby implementations or versions of MagLev.
-Install
-using:

-    rvm install maglev

-See the [rvm home page](http://rvm.beginrescueend.com) for details of using RVM.

-RVM will automatically start a MagLev server when you `rvm use maglev`.
-That server is left running if you `rvm use any_other_Ruby`.

-To stop your MagLev server:

-    rvm use maglev
-    maglev stop

-Note: `maglev stop` will only stop the version of MagLev currently in use.
-If you're using more than one, you'll have to `maglev stop` each of them -- e.g.

-    rvm use maglev-1.0.0
-    maglev stop
-    rvm use maglev-head
-    maglev stop

-ProTip: To kill all the MagLev servers rather than shut them down gracefully, run `ps -ef | grep /sys/stoned` and kill the `stoned` processes that show up.
-It takes a short time before they shut down, as they do a bit of cleanup first.

-Note: When running rake from MagLev, you cannot perform tasks which affect MagLev itself, like `rake maglev:stop`.
-You have to use the `bin/maglev` shell script instead.

 # Download